About Hydro Hands-On!

 Can I Drink It? – Students will discuss water quality and the science behind how we get drinking water from the Catawba River and where it goes after we use it.
 Student will begin this exploration by testing their own water samples from the Catawba River.

 Power Clean – Students will get first-hand knowledge of a major pollutant that negatively affects the Catawba River; Trash.
 During this service learning opportunity, students will learn about the Catawba River by interacting with it and working to clean it up.
-By helping, student will be able to see, instantly, the positive impact they can each have on the health and well-being of river.
+By helping, students will be able to see, instantly, the positive impact they can each have on the health and well-being of the river.

 Interested in Booking?